DecisionNerd/waccy/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# WACCY Code of Conduct

 ## Our Pledge